 Puppies need more proteins in their diet than an adult dog.
 Not surprising, since they grow rapidly.
 The amount of protein needed lessens with age during the first year because the growth rate lessens.
 While a young puppy below the age of 14 weeks needs a minimum of 22% protein (dry weight) in its diet, an adult dog needs a minimum of about 18%.

-The myth that the puppy will grow too fast if it gets too much protein is simply that, a myth.
+Will the puppy grow too fast if it gets too much protein?
+No, that’s a myth.
 The growth rate is determined by genetic factors.
 All that will happen if you overfeed your young dog giving it too much energy in the food is that it will become overweight.
+This is still bad!

-Especially large breed puppies that gain weight too quickly because of excess energy in their food risk abnormal joint development.
+Especially large breed puppies that gain weight because of excess energy in their food risk abnormal joint development.
 This can cause problems like arthritis later on.

 One also has to consider what kind of amino acids the protein in the food consists of.
 For example, bone and most vegetables are not sufficient when it comes to the amino acid composition.

-This nutrient group is the third and final one that contributes to the energy content in the food.
-They are important for… wait a minute, what was it now?
-Actually, they are not that important!
 There is no required minimum level for the carbohydrate intake, neither for adult dogs nor for puppies.
-According to a trustworthy source, the National Research Council of the National Academy of Sciences, carbs are not considered an essential part of a dog’s or puppy’s diet.
+According to the National Research Council of the National Academy of Sciences, carbs are not considered an essential part of a dog’s or puppy’s diet.
 In short, they don’t need them.

 This being said, let’s look at what positive or negative effects carbohydrates might have for the puppy’s body and healthy growth.

 Complex carbohydrates are further divided into starch and dietary fibers.
-Starch is the portion of the complex carbs that the dog can use as energy.
-It is found in grains, potatoes, peas and beans.
-These are not bad for the puppy in small quantities, but they are not needed either.
+Starch is the part of the complex carbs that the dog can use as energy.
+You

-The other portion of the complex carbs, the dietary fibers, cannot be used for energy by the dog.
+The other part of the complex carbs, the dietary fibers, cannot be used for energy by the dog.
 They can still be beneficial though.
+There are soluble and insoluble fibers.

-The soluble fibers are fermented in the large intestine, the colon, which helps maintaining a healthy bacterial flora which in turn is a part of the immune system in the colon.
+The soluble fibers are fermented in the large intestine, the colon.
+This is good for keeping a healthy bacterial flora which in turn is a part of the immune system in the colon.
 Natural prebiotics!
-The bacteria breaks down the soluble fibers to short chain fatty acids that can be used as an energy source for the cells lining the colon.
-Kind of a two-in-one effect.
+The bacteria

-In short, soluble fibers keep the “good” bacteria happy and thriving, thus minimizing the growth of the “bad” bacteria.
+In short, soluble fibers keep the “good” bacteria happy and thriving, leaving less room for the “bad” bacteria.

 In short, puppies can tolerate but do not need carbohydrates in their food.
 Nor does an adult dog.
 So why do the dog food industry continue to stuff their products with large amounts of carbs from wheat, rice, corn, potatoes or barley and the like?
 The answers have nothing to do with puppy health: